Dr Asha Hornsby

 Research areas

 Dr Hornsby's research scrutinises the interplay between scientific medicine, public health anxieties, and nineteenth-century literary culture.
 One key research strand concerns animal experimentation, and her monograph Vivisection and Late-Victorian Literary Culture (Cambridge: CUP, 2025) is the first sustained literary-critical study of the topic.
-She has also published related research in the Victorian Review and the Journal of Victorian Culture.
+She has published related research in the Victorian Review and the Journal of Victorian Culture.

 Selected publications